Hyacinthe Henri Boncourt: Style of play

-G. Walker in Chess and chess-players (1850) describes Boncourt style of play in the following way:
+G. Walker in Chess and chess-players (1850) describes Boncourt's style of play in the following way:

 “Boncourt's style of play is the correct, rather than the brilliant.
 Comparatively weak in the mechanical openings and endings, from never having looked at a chess-book in his life, Boncourt has no superior in the capacity of piercing through the intricacies of positions of intense difficulty.
 "In the twenty-five years I have played chess," said La Bourdonnais to me, "never did I see Boncourt commit an error in a crowded situation."
 His favourite début is the Giuoco Piano; in the early stages of which he almost invariably drives up his queen's knight's and queen's rook's pawn two squares.
 I must add that Boncourt has not the usual rapidity of the French school; but is to the full as slow in digesting his chess calculations as 'nous autres' in the London Chess Club.”

 He liked to play chess, which he considered essentially a hobby, but did not like studying theory; this fact was well known in Parisian circles.
 For this reason, as the above Walker's quotation indicates, he did not excel in the most theoretical parts of the game: the opening and the endgame.

 As an example of Boncourt's play the following game played with Kieseritzky is reported.
 Punctuation and the notes between square parenthesis come from analysis carried out with the chess engine FireBird 1.2, which indicates that Black's attack after Kieseritzky's mistake on move 21 is almost flawless.